jimsnns/jimsnns/README.md

 I have 4 years of experience in Software development industry, where I've had the opportunity to work on diverse projects ranging from customer support experience to debugging and developing automations.
 My expertise includes:

 - **Programming Languages:** C#, Python, Java, SQL
-- **Frameworks & Libraries:** .NET Framework, Streamlit, Flask, Open CV, Tensorflow, Keras, Pandas, Nibabel, Scikit-learn, NumPy, Matplotlib.
+- **Frameworks & Libraries:** .NET Framework, Streamlit, Gradio, Flask, Open CV, Tensorflow, Keras, Pandas, Nibabel, Scikit-learn, NumPy, Matplotlib, Transformers (Hugging Face)
 - **Tools & Platforms:** Visual Studio Code, IntelliJ, SQL Server Management Studio, Powershell, Docker, Ngrok, Github (GIT).

 ### What I'm Working On

-Currently, I'm focused on Data Science and the development of a model which detects brain tumors, by using image segmentation tools and algorithms mainly based on BraTS challenges and their datasets.
-I'm always eager to collaborate on exciting new projects, so feel free to reach out if you have an idea you'd like to discuss!
+I’m currently focused on LLM Engineering and building a cutting-edge Knowledge Base using the latest advancements in the field.
+My work involves implementing RAG pipelines, document attribution, agents, and tool integrations to create intelligent and efficient solutions.

+I’m always excited to collaborate on innovative projects—if you have an idea worth exploring, let’s connect!

 ### Get in Touch